Termination & Superannuation Advisory

 Frequently Asked Questions

 When an employee’s job is terminated, they are given what is known as termination pay.
 It is the sum of money paid by the employer to the employee in the event of termination, and depending on the specifics and any relevant labour legislation, it may comprise different aspects.
 A required retirement savings program called the “Superannuation Guarantee” is in place in a number of countries.
-Employers are required to put a portion of their employee’s wages into a superannuation fund that will provide them with retirement benefits.2.
-Are termination payments subject to a superannuation guarantee?
+Employers are required to put a portion of their employee’s wages into a superannuation fund that will provide them with retirement benefits.

 In India, termination payments are generally not subject to the Superannuation Guarantee (SG) contributions.
 Under the Employees’ Provident Funds and Miscellaneous Provisions Act, of 1952, both the employer and the employee are mandated to make contributions to the EPF from their own salary.
-These accumulate over a long period of time and are given to the employee at the time of retirement.3.
-What are some of the laws that govern termination and superannuation in India?
+These accumulate over a long period of time and are given to the employee at the time of retirement.